iaditya/tenzies-game/README.md

 ### `TODO`
 1. Put css dots for dice.
 2. Track number of rolls
-3. Track the time
+3. Track the time [done]
-4. Save best time in local Storage
+4. Save best time in local Storage [done]
-5. Should not select incorrect digit
+5. Should not select invalid digit [done]